Factbox: Global oil, gas producers cut spending after crude price crash

 It said the oil price fall might jeopardize a plan to sell $1 billion in assets to refill its coffers, raising the risk the group’s lenders could become reluctant to approve loans essential to shoring up its future.

-Reporting by Ron Bousso, Sonali Paul, Shadia Nasralla; Editing by Jason Neely, Kirsten Donovan
+Reporting by Ron Bousso, Sonali Paul, Shadia Nasralla, Nerijus Adomaitis; Editing by Jason Neely, Kirsten Donovan and Ken Ferris